hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-athonet-llm-platform-divide-et-impera-designing-the-ll-mesh.md

 ![](/img/athon_ssp_4.png)

+### **Federated governance and standards.**

-**Federated Governance and Standards**: While the management of LLM tools is decentralized, a unified framework of governance policies and standards is crucial to ensure consistency, ethical integrity, and overall quality across the platform.
+While the management of LLM tools is decentralized, a unified framework of governance policies and standards is crucial to ensure consistency, ethical integrity, and overall quality across the platform.
 Federated governance effectively balances the drive for innovation with rigorous standards for security, privacy, and compliance, which are vital to the operation of the LL-Mesh.
 This approach encompasses several key elements:

 * Decentralized autonomy: Domain-specific teams are empowered to manage their LLM tools, fostering a sense of ownership and responsiveness to specific needs, all while aligning with overarching governance standards of the mesh.
 * Interoperable standards: Common guidelines for security, data privacy, and model behavior are established to ensure all interactions are helpful and harmless, promoting seamless and safe integration across different tools and domains.